AztecProtocol/aztec-packages/yellow-paper/docs/data-publication-and-availability/index.md

 With this split, we can map the methods of which we can include data for our rollup.
 Below we have included only systems that are live or close to live where we have good ideas around the throughput and latency of the data.
-The latency is based on using Ethereum L1 as the home of the validating light node, and will therefore be the latency from being included in the data layer until statements can be included in the host chain.
+The latency is based on using Ethereum L1 as the home of the validating light node, and will therefore be the latency between point in time when data is included on the data layer until a point when statements about the data can be included in the host chain.

 <!-- prettier-ignore -->
 |Method | Publication | Availability | Quantity | Latency | Description |